GrosSacASac/WebSpree/README.md

   Look for To_do.html in the Documentation folder.
 Open issues filled with details.

-## Developpement Status
+## Development Status

   5/10 :: Early alpha - Heavy changes are made.

 ## How does it work ?

-   Uses python and tkinter ui.
+   Uses python and tkinter.
 Read the technical specification for more details.
   ![simplified_internal_architecture](Documentation/simplified_internal_architecture.svg)

+## Warning

+There are some issues with this software, as many parts were written way back then in 2012 when I was getting started in programming in Python.
+For example parsing is done on every keystroke : it does not work well for large documents (can be fixed).